Globalsupport821/AgriData-Explorer-Understanding-Indian-agriculture-with-EDA/README.md

 # AgriData-Explorer-Understanding-Indian-agriculture-with-EDA
-Agricultural, Mainly focusing on crop production statistics, yields, and farming area in India.
+Agricultural, Mainly focusing on crop production statistics, yields, and farming area in India.The goal of this project is to create a data visualization platform that integrates agricultural data from different states and districts in India.
+The platform will provide insights into crop production, yields, and areas under cultivation, making it easier for users to identify trends, gaps, and regional disparities